 If you’ve been around for the Bulgarian rose classic of the late ’70s, this reminds you of that period.
 However, those who’ve been around those times can attest it’s a modern version with a bit more elegance.

-The rose in the opening comes with a lemongrass background note and possible lychee.
+The rose in the opening comes with a lemongrass smell as a background note and possible lychee.
 In the drydown, weak honeycomb and violet leaves make their presence felt.
 Some also attribute mint to these two notes somewhere in the background.

 Roses are indeed the flower of romance and the perfume underlines that quality to a maximum extent.